cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Microsoft's HTML-Help calls the predefined Microsoft Internet Explorer (IE).
 Version IE 6 sometimes has problems, to display mathematical characters like the Gauss bracket.
-  If your computer has IE7 as predefined Microsoft browser, the it works ok.
+  If your computer has IE7 as predefined Microsoft browser, this works ok.
-  The basic HTML files, which are aggregated within the CHM file are displayed correct with IE7 and Firefox 1.5 and higher.
+  The basic HTML files, which are aggregated within the CHM file are displayed correct with IE7 and Firefox 1.5 or higher.
   Within the online help chapter about the modulo operator the Gauss bracket is used to describe the next lower integer.